FGRibreau/gron/README.md

 ## Todo

+This whole projet (up to v2.0.1, from idea to this README) was done in 1 hour, so there is some missing features in this implementation (if you can call 3 line of codes an implementation):

 - [ ] make the output valid javascript
 - [ ] add color highlighting
 - [ ] ungron should be able to better unflatten arrays